kali/lackr/doc/embed.md

 [...]
 ```

-We have implemented a few factory helpers to create the graph objects we need to get lackr running, so generating the
+We have implemented a few factory helpers to create the graph objects we need to get Lackr running, so generating the
 above graph is only a matter of a few lines of code to add in the App.java main() method...

 ```java